Acceptable recycling and waste

 - prunings from shrubs and trees

-If you are unsure about any of your green waste products being accepted at the transfer station, contact Council.
+If you are unsure if the resource recovery centre will accept your green waste products, contact Council.

-You can also recycle your garden waste with fortnightly bin collections provided through Council's green waste recycling service.
+You can also recycle your garden waste, with fortnightly bin collections, with Council's green waste recycling service.